-Enscape 2.9 was released in November 2020 with the goal of enabling architects, designers and AEC professionals to create unique design experiences.
-It has been developed to integrate seamlessly with many current design programs by focusing on the simplicity to produce high quality renders and animations, in real time.
+Enscape is a real-time rendering plugin that helps architects, designers, and AEC professionals to visualize, explore, and showcase their projects.
+It has been developed to integrate seamlessly with many current design programs by focusing on the simplicity to produce high-quality renders and animations, in real time.
 Enscape currently has a direct integration with Vectorworks, Revit, SketchUp, Rhino, and Archicad.

 In this article, we will highlight the strengths of Enscape's real-time rendering tool with a focus on how we use it with Vectorworks as our main design software.

 But before we jump in, I'd just like to share that I will be presenting a session at ENVISION 21 on September 29, called 'Design and Visualization with Vectorworks and Enscape'.
 Check it out!
 You can register for the free event here.